vmware/vcf-security-and-compliance-guidelines/features-capabilities/certificate-management/README.md

 Every environment is different, and VMware cannot make a recommendation for you.
 Many small environments enjoy the hybrid mode, where only the vSphere Client certificate is changed.
 Many large environments appreciate the time savings of intermediate/subordinate CA mode.

 Almost nobody thinks custom certificate replacements are worth the time spent.
-It wasn’t so bad when certificate expirations were five years, but now that they are 397 days that is a lot of work.
+It wasn’t so bad when certificate expirations were five years, but with public certificate lifetimes dropping to 200 days in March 2026, and continuing to shorten after that, it is a lot of work.

 We do recommend not making things harder than they need to be.
 We also recommend having conversations with each other, remembering you are on the same team. vSphere Admins have many other things to do than replacing certificates, and PKI folks and auditors worry about valid things that vSphere Admins have never thought about.
 Both perspectives are important.